 Housing and Residence Life

-Residence Life is responsible for housing students who select to live in a university-owned residence hall.
-All freshmen, except those who live with their parents or legal guardians within a reasonable commuting distance, are required to live on campus.
+Housing and Residence Life is responsible for housing students who select to live in a university-owned residence hall.
+All freshmen and sophomores, except those who verify they live with their parents or legal guardians within a reasonable commuting distance, are required to live on campus.
 While the University provides housing for non-traditional students, freshmen over the age of 21 may request permission to live off campus.
-All such requests must be sent in writing to the Office of Residence Life.
-During the month of January, current students submit housing agreements for the following year.
-These materials are provided to all residence hall students
+All such requests must be submitted to the Office of Housing and Residence Life via a online request form.
+During the period of November-January, current students submit housing agreements for the following year.
+These materials appear on the student’s MyHousing portal when the process begins.

 Slippery Rock University has a diverse student population living in university residences.
 Therefore, in compliance with the Pennsylvania Fair Education Practice Act, all residence assignments are made without regard to race, color, sex, religion, ancestry, national origin, handicap or disability, record of a handicap or disability, or relationship or association with an individual with a handicap or disability, use of a guide or support animal, and/or handling or training of support or guide animals.
 Having accepted the Act, the university believes that a cross section of cultures provides a pluralistic community environment and exceptional opportunities for student development.

-The Office of Residence Life provides six living learning communities for residence hall students.
+The Office of Housing and Residence Life provides six living learning communities for residence hall students.
 These communities offer an opportunity for students to apply to live with other students who share similar majors.
-Information regarding the living learning communities is provided along with housing agreement materials.
+Information regarding the living learning communities is available along with housing agreement materials.

 Students who reside in university-owned residence halls must contract to eat in the university dining facilities.
 No extensive cooking is permitted in the residence halls.